jajajag/cartpole/README.md

 ```

-Results are save in results/ directory.
+Results can be found in results/ directory.

+# Implementation Details

-# Strategically Timed Attack
+## Strategically Timed Attack

+Ideas from Tactics of Adversarial Attack on Deep Reinforcement Learning Agents.

+* When to attack: Find frame with lowest c function value.
+The fake agent will move to the next state using its own policy.
+* How to attack: Lowest Q value for positive model / Highest Q value for negative model

 ## Cartpole